Novactive/Nova-eZPlatform-Bundles/components/StaticTemplatesBundle/README.md

 Novactive eZ Static Templates bundle is an eZ Platform bundle providing a way to access twig templates from an url.

-It use the [siteaccess](https://doc.ezplatform.com/en/latest/guide/siteaccess/) and the [design engine](https://doc.ezplatform.com/en/latest/guide/design_engine/) provided by eZ Platform.
+It uses the [siteaccess](https://doc.ezplatform.com/en/latest/guide/siteaccess/) and the [design engine](https://doc.ezplatform.com/en/latest/guide/design_engine/) provided by eZ Platform.

 ## Features